-- ASKAP will monitor the entire sky everyday a unique capability for detecting transients and monitoring variable sources. - ATCA will provide multi-frequency follow-up of ASKAP/MWA transients. - LBA will provide high angular resolution follow-up to ASKAP/MWA transients. - Parkes has the capability to find very fast transients as part of its major pulsar surveys. - Mopra is not expected to have a significant role in this area.
+- o ASKAP will monitor the entire sky everyday a unique capability for detecting transients and monitoring variable sources. - o ATCA will provide multi-frequency follow-up of ASKAP/MWA transients. - o LBA will provide high angular resolution follow-up to ASKAP/MWA transients. - Parkes has the capability to find very fast transients as part of its major pulsar surveys. - o Mopra is not expected to have a significant role in this area.

 Gas Evolution in Nearby Universe Pulsars Star Formation Galaxy Evolution at high z Magnetic Fields Understanding the Variable Sky

 LBA 0 0 0

-ASKAP 0 0 \bullet \bullet
+ASKAP • 0 0 • •

-ATCA 0 \bullet 0 0 0
+ATCA 0 • 0 0 0

-Mopra
+Mopra 0

-Parkes 0 \bullet 0 0 0
+Parkes 0 • 0 0 0

 Table 1 Breakdown of facilities by science areas.
-This table shows both the relative impact of the individual facilities on the six major science areas (read by columns) and the relative priority of the science areas to each of the facilities (read by row).
+This table shows both the impact of the individual facilities on the six major science areas (read by columns) and the relative priority of the science areas to each of the facilities (read by row).
 The circle size indicates the priority/impact of a given facility in an area, with the largest circles indicating the highest impact and priority areas.
-For those science areas where a facility is not expected to play a significant role the relevant box has been left blank.